vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab9-Test_Bots_DirectLine/02-Test_Bots_DirectLine.md

 This hands-on lab introduces key concepts related to Direct Line API.

+## Lab 9.0: Prerequisites

+This lab starts from the assumption that you have built and published the bot from [Lab 3](../Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md).
+It is recommended that you do that lab in order to be successful in the ones that follow.
+If you have not, reading carefully through all the exercises and looking at some of the code or using it in your own applications may be sufficient, depending on your needs.

+We'll also assume that you've completed [Lab 4](../Lab4-Log_Chat/02-Logging_Chat.md), but you should be able to complete the labs without completing the logging labs.

+### Collecting the Keys

+Over the course of the last few labs, we have collected various keys.
+You will need most of them if you are using the starter project as a starting point.

+>_Keys_
+>
+>- Cognitive Services API Url:
+>- Cognitive Services API key:
+>- LUIS API Endpoint:
+>- LUIS API Key:
+>- LUIS API App ID:
+>- Bot App Name:
+>- Bot App ID:
+>- Bot App Password:
+>- Azure Storage Connection String:
+>- Cosmos DB Url:
+>- Cosmos DB Key:
+>- DirectLine Key:

+Ensure that you update the **appsettings.json** file with all the necessary values.

+## Lab 9.1: Publish Your Bot

+1. Open your **PictureBot** solution

+1. Right-click the project and select **Publish**

+1. In the publish dialog, select **Select Existing**, this click **Publish**

+1. If prompted, login using the account you have used through the labs

+1. Select the subscription you have been using

+1. Expand the resource group and select the picture bot app service we created in Lab 3

+1. Click **OK**

+> **Note** You may need to publish a second time, only this time changing the publish to remove existing files.
+You may get the echo bot service otherwise when you test below.

 ## Lab 9.2: Setting up the Direct Line channel

-In the portal, locate your published PictureBot and navigate to the "Channels" tab.
-Select the Direct Line icon (looks like a globe).
-You should see a "Default Site".
-Click "Show" and store one of  the secret keys in Notepad, or wherever you are keeping track of your keys.
-While you're in the portal, it's a good idea to also note the name of your bot, or "botId".
+1. In the portal, locate your published PictureBot **web app bot** and navigate to the **Channels** tab.

+1. Select the Direct Line icon (looks like a globe).
+You should see a **Default Site** displayed.

+1. For the **Secret keys**, click **Show** and store one of the secret keys in Notepad, or wherever you are keeping track of your keys.

 You can read detailed instructions on [enabling the Direct Line channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline?view=azure-bot-service-4.0) and [secrets and tokens](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-3.0#secrets-and-tokens).

 ## Lab 9.3: Create a console application

-Open your published PictureBot solution in Visual Studio.
 We'll create a console application to help us understand how Direct Line can allow us to connect directly to a bot.
 The console client application we will create operates in two threads.
 The primary thread accepts user input and sends messages to the bot.
 The secondary thread polls the bot once per second to retrieve any messages from the bot, then displays the messages received.

-> Note: The instructions and code here have been modified from the [best practices in the documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-direct-line?view=azure-bot-service-4.0&tabs=cscreatebot%2Ccsclientapp%2Ccsrunclient).
+> **Note** The instructions and code here have been modified from the [best practices in the documentation](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-direct-line?view=azure-bot-service-4.0&tabs=cscreatebot%2Ccsclientapp%2Ccsrunclient).

-**Step 1** - Create the console project
+1. Open your published **PictureBot** solution in Visual Studio.

-Right-click on the solution in Solution Explorer, then select **Add > New Project**.
-Under **Visual C# > Windows Classic Desktop**, create a new **Console App (.NET Framework)** titled "PictureBotDL" and select **OK**.
+1. Right-click on the solution in Solution Explorer, then select **Add > New Project**.

+1. Search for **Console App (.NET Framework)**, select it and click **Next**

+1. For the name, type **PictureBotDL**

+1. Select **Create**.

 **Step 2** - Add NuGet packages to PictureBotDL

-Right-click on the PictureBotDL project and select **Manage NuGet Packages**.
-Within the "Browse" tab (and with "include prerelease" checked), search and install/update "Microsoft.Bot.Connector.DirectLine" and "Newtonsoft.Json".
+1. Right-click on the PictureBotDL project and select **Manage NuGet Packages**.

+1. Within the **Browse** tab (and with "include prerelease" checked), search and install/update the following:

-**Step 3** Update Program.cs
++   Microsoft.Bot.Connector.DirectLine

+1. Open **Program.cs**

-Replace the contents of Program.cs (within PictureBotDL) with the following:
+1. Replace the contents of **Program.cs** (within PictureBotDL) with the following:

 ```csharp
 using System;
 using System.Diagnostics;